LukeMurphey/splunk-web-input/src/README.txt

 Known Issues
 ================================================

-* FireFox does not recognize username and password authentication for proxy configurations.
+* Chrome does not recognize username and password authentication for proxy configurations.
 You will need to setup the browser directly with a custom proxy setting before running the input.

 ================================================
 Change History